fastlane/fastlane/VISION.md

 _fastlane_ automates the beta and release deployment process for your iOS or Android apps, including build, code signing, automatic screenshot capture, and distribution of your app binaries.

-_fastlane_ will continue to evolve in ways that make it indispensable for, and focused on these needs.
+_fastlane_ will continue to evolve in ways that make it indispensable for and focused on these needs.

 _fastlane_ aims to be elegant in success, and empathetic in failure.

 _fastlane_ provides intelligent defaults for options, prompts for missing information, and a context that automatically shares relevant information between actions.
-All of this allows a simple, elegant Fastfile to do a lot of powerful work.
+All of this allows a simple, elegant Fast file to do a lot of powerful work.

 Since errors are inevitable, _fastlane_ should show empathy and provide a suggested solution, or attempt to solve the problem automatically.
-Errors that can be anticipated should not crash _fastlane_, and should present users with a friendly message that is easy to spot in their terminal or logs.
+Errors that can be anticipated should not crash _fastlane_ and should present users with a friendly message that is easy to spot in their terminal or logs.

 ## Actions and Plugins